Contents

 Obtains the next element in the range.
 Using a combination of a range and next element traversal is safer than manually checking bounds.

 Below is the main usage pattern.
 Notice that next's argument is an in-place constructed u64 number that is mutable to obtain the next value.
-The function progress the range's state and set that value.
+The function sets the next value, progresses the range's state, and returns whether the iteration ended.
+The first retrieved value is the starting element of the range.
+Example:

 range(10)